 8. Last but very important - Watermark your cakes.
 You can watermark pictures with text or your logo.
 Now a days there are applications so you can put invisible watermarks meaning they make it so transparent that you can barely see it.
 But it's there.

-Here’s the Tip Thursday for this Cake and Food Photography Tip
+Here's the Tip Thursday for these cake and food photography tips

 Here's a great example of how Background and props can take away from your cake.
 You see the first one..
 Is way too busy, the second is OK but I think a plain white or black might have been the best for this cake.